UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 - the type name is written in `<>`,
 - `_` means any type.

-### Runtime conditions (optional)

-The rule can also contain _runtime conditions_ that must be met to trigger this rule.
+Runtime `conditions` (optional) are conditions that must be met to trigger this rule.

-For check, you can set:
+To check the conformity to conditions, you can set:
 * the specific values of method arguments
 * or their runtime types.